Retries and Timeouts

 Timeouts work hand in hand with retries.
 Once requests are retried a certain number of times, it becomes important to limit the total amount of time a client waits before giving up entirely.
 Imagine a number of retries forcing a client to wait for 10 seconds.

-A service profile may define certain routes as retryable or specify timeouts for routes.
-This will cause the Linkerd proxy to perform the appropriate retries or timeouts when calling that service.
+Timeouts can be configured using either the HTTPRoute or ServiceProfile resources.
+Currently, retries can only be configured using ServiceProfiles, but support for configuring retries using [HTTPRoutes] will be added in a future release.
+Creating these policy resources will cause the Linkerd proxy to perform the appropriate retries or timeouts when calling that service.
 Retries and timeouts are always performed on the outbound (client) side.

 These can be setup by following the guides: